silnrsi/font-narnoor/documentation/source/productsite.md

 Devanagari|U+0965..U+0965

 A selection of characters from various other Unicode blocks is included in Narnoor.
 The font also includes the legacy Rupee Sign (U+20A8) and the Indian Rupee Sign (U+20B9) from the Currency Symbols block.
 Some characters from the General Punctuation block, such as various-sized spaces, are also supported.

-A selection of characters from various other Unicode blocks is included in Narnoor.
-The font also includes the legacy Rupee Sign (U+20A8) and the Indian Rupee Sign (U+20B9) from the Currency Symbols block.
-Some characters from the General Punctuation block, such as various-sized spaces, are also supported.
-A utility such as [SIL ViewGlyph](http://scripts.sil.org/ViewGlyph_home) can be used to examine the exact repertoire of this font.

-Inclusion of basic Latin repertoire is provided as a convenience, e.g., for use in menus or for displaying markup in text files.
-These fonts are not intended for extensive Latin script use.

 This [Type Sample](https://software.sil.org/downloads/r/narnoor/Narnoor-Font-Sample.pdf) document demonstrates the characters and a sample text.